Last updated on: January 27, 2026

 The internal success flag is only set to false if a step explicitly fails, and a step wasn't skipped.

-If the current step is set to execute, the success flag is first reset to true, and then the step is run.
-Only if the current step runs AND fails is the flag then set to false.
+If the current step is set to execute, the success flag is reset to true, and then the step runs.
+If the current step runs and fails, the flag is set to false.
+This allows an Only on Success and Only on Failure step execute, which both check the main job.

 Consider the following example: